Horse Grenadier Guards: Battle troop commanders

 In the person of Earl of Cholmondeley the Horse Grenadiers had a successful commander of 1st Troop until 1733.
 Less competent were the Earl of Dundonald and Lord Forester both of 4th Troop.
 One of the problems was the standardization of pay; a technique known as "Off-reckonings" varied enormously between regiments.
 Lord Shannon did a better job 1735–40.
 However, in 1742, the 3rd and 4th (Scots) Troops of Horse Guards were sent abroad for service in the War of the Austrian Succession, and the 2nd Troop of Horse Grenadier Guards went with them.
 The brigade was engaged at the Battle of Dettingen, where it guarded George II on the field.
 It sustained less than twenty casualties, out of an allied total of 2,000 due to improved breastplate armour.
 When on 25 March 1745, Prince William, Duke of Cumberland was appointed Commander-in-chief and arrived in Flanders, the Horse Grenadiers were put into a brigade with Life Guards, and Blues, under Lord Craufurd.
 Two troops of Horse Grenadiers and Two from Life Guards constituted the Household Cavalry.
 This arrangement was abolished by royal decree on 18 June 1788, to be replaced by two regiments of Life Guards.

 One distinguished Horse Grenadier was General Onslow, Colonel of 1st Troop, who was a divisional commander in Flanders under Cumberland.
 The regiment took part in all royal escorts providing the van and rearguards; with Life Guards around the King's body in the centre.
 The brigade also fought at the Battle of Fontenoy and helped to cover the Allied retreat from the field.
 With the outbreak of the Jacobite rising of 1745, the Household Cavalry was recalled from Europe.

-The losses of 1756–7, prompted one Horse Grenadier officer, George Elliot to re-evaluate the reasons for their defeat.
+The losses of 1756–7 prompted one Horse Grenadier officer, George Elliot, to re-evaluate the reasons for their defeat.
 He tackled questions such as the purchasing of commissions, dragoon tactics, care and size of horses, and the quality of leadership and discipline.

 On 20 October 1760, at his last public engagement, George II reviewed the Horse Grenadiers with Life Guards in Hyde Park.
-Two of the regiment would ride escort in the King's funeral cortege on 13 November as it trundled into Westminster Abbey.
+Two of the regiment would ride escort in the King's funeral cortège on 13 November as it trundled into Westminster Abbey.
 The King went out on a high note after the army's notable victories in 1759 and 1760 gave him real hope.

-Thereafter, the military service of the Horse Grenadier Guards was only employed in occasional actions against rioters.
+Thereafter, the military service of the Horse Grenadier Guards was only employment in occasional actions against rioters.
 They took part in the Massacre of St George's Fields in 1768 and the Spitalfield Riots in 1769.
 A party of Horse Grenadier Guards had to be called out to protect Sir George Savile's house in 1780 during the Gordon Riots, their last significant action.
 By 1775, the drummers and hautboys were replaced by four trumpeters.